jjrich13/CodeChallenge/readme.md

 ### Notes

-*   For the sake of easy testing, I did not make the image url need to be unique.
-Just re-use the same url
+*   For the sake of easy testing, I did not require the image url to be unique.
+You can re-use the same url for multiple entries.
-*   Here is a url of an image of a kangaroo than you can use to copy and paste when testing https://s3.amazonaws.com/wildambienceassets/wp-content/uploads/2018/03/02141133/nsw_02246.jpg
+*   Here is the url of an image of a kangaroo that you can copy and paste when testing https://s3.amazonaws.com/wildambienceassets/wp-content/uploads/2018/03/02141133/nsw_02246.jpg
-*   I left in the console logs that were already there in case you preferred them
+*   I left in the console logs that were already there in case you preferred them.
-*   There are comments in some areas of the code to explain my thought processes
+*   There are comments in some areas of the code to explain my thought processes.